 Antenna for VTX and VRX

-Although VTX and VRX come with stock antenna, they are not the best for multirotors and can be affected by interference easily.
-They are what we call Linear Polarized antenna.
+VTX and VRX normally come with linear polarized antennas, however they are not the best for multirotors and can be affected by interference more easily.
 It’s recommended to get circular polarized antenna for your FPV system for optimized performance.
-Check out this tutorial on why circular polarization is better.
+Check out this tutorial on why circular polarization is better for quadcopters.

 Directional antenna allows further range in the expense of narrower angle of reception.
-You have to point your antenna towards the multicopter at all time for the best signal, signal quality degrades when the copter is on the far left/right or behind you).
+You have to point the directional antenna towards the multicopter at all time for the best signal, signal quality degrades when the copter is on the far left/right side or behind you).
 For more detail, here is a guide on how antenna gain affects range in FPV.

 FPV Goggles / Monitors

 Apart from price, it’s also a personal preference.
-Some people enjoy the immersive flying experience with FPV goggles, but some might find it causing headache, or feeling uncomfortable wearing them.
+Some people enjoy the immersive flying experience with FPV goggles, but some might get a headache from it, or feeling uncomfortable wearing them.
 Also eye conditions could affect your usage of goggles.

-If you decided to go for a monitor, I think there are a few things you should look at:
+If you decide to go for a monitor, there are a few things that you should look at:

-- Correct video Input: make sure the monitor supports AV input, that works with your video receiver.
+- Correct video Input: make sure the monitor supports AV input that is compatible with your video receiver

 - Input Voltage: make sure the monitor can be powered by 2S or 3S LiPo, or any other power source of your choice

-- Features: some comes with built-in VRX, DVR, they are no necessary but would be useful.
+- Features: some comes with built-in VRX or even DVR.
+They are no necessary but would be useful

 - Brightness and Backlight: it’s important to be able to adjust brightness, if it comes with a backlight that would even be better.
-When flying under the sun.
-Although you could use a sun shield, it won’t block the light completely and you will still have trouble seeing the screen if it’s not bright enough.
+When flying under the sun you could use a sun shield, but it won’t block the light completely and you will still have trouble seeing the screen if the monitor isn’t bright enough

 - Blue Screen: When losing video signal, some monitors just turn blue screen (or black).
 This is considered unsuitable for FPV, because when you’re on the edge of losing signal the picture will simply go blank.
-What you want is a screen that shows static when signal is gone.
+What you want is a screen that shows static when signal is weak.
 That’s because sometimes you might still be able to make up a vague image from it which lets you to turn back or do your stuff.
 You could perhaps add a DVR to “fix” the blue screen issue

 OSD – On Screen Display